dotnet/docs-maui/docs/get-started/installation.md

 * `AndroidSdkDirectory="<AndroidSdkPath>"`: installs or updates Android dependencies to the specified absolute path.
   * Windows: the suggested AndroidSdkPath is `%LOCALAPPDATA%/Android/Sdk`.
-  * MacOS: the suggested AndroidSdkPath is `$HOME/Library/Android/sdk`.
+  * macOS: the suggested AndroidSdkPath is `$HOME/Library/Android/sdk`.
 * `JavaSdkDirectory="<JavaSdkPath>"`: installs Java to the specified absolute path.
 * `AcceptAndroidSDKLicenses=True`: accepts the required Android licenses for development.

-#### There's an error that the Android SDK or Java SDK was not found
+#### There's an error that the Android SDK or Java SDK wasn't found

 * Open the command palette (Ctrl/Cmd + Shift + P) and search for the `.NET MAUI: Configure Android` command.
 Select both "Set Android SDK path" and "Set Android JDK path" and validate that they point to installations of each.
   * The Android SDK folder should have sub-folders such as `build-tools`, `cmdline-tools`, and `platform-tools`.